(of a bad or harmful act) intentional; deliberate.

-- Taking the court route is extremely resource heavy.
-It will drain your enterprise of time, energy and of course, money.
+- Taking the court route is exceptionally resource-heavy.
+It will drain your enterprise of time, energy, and of course, money.
 It might be worth depending on what’s at stake.

-If you, after weighing all considerations, believe that an out of court settlement works better for you, there won’t be any need to respond to the notice.
-Make sure that your settlement agreement is air-tight when it comes to court claims against you though.
+After weighing all considerations, if you believe that an out-of-court settlement works better for you, there won’t be any need to respond to the notice.
+But first, ensure your settlement agreement is air-tight regarding court claims against you.

 Check Patent Strength

-Wonder if there’s a quick and effective way to help you decide the route?
-A tool that helps you gauge the strength of the patent without even employing your IP team?
-The IP resources should be saved to look into the matter only if the subject patent appears real strong.
+Wonder if there’s a quick and effective way to help you decide which route to take?
+A tool that enables you to gauge the strength of the patent without even employing your IP team?
+The business’s IP resources must only look into the matter if the subject patent appears strong.

-Imagine a search tool that can access any technical information out there – patent as well as non-patent literature.
-A search tool that has the most advanced algorithm to find you only the most relevant results.
-To top it all – conducting search on such a platform is a piece of cake.
+Imagine a search tool that can access any technical information – patent and non-patent literature.
+Furthermore, this search tool possesses an advanced algorithm to find only relevant results.
+To top it all – searching for technical information on such a platform is a piece of cake.
 Sounds unbelievable?

-We hear you, however it’s possible to create such a tool with the advances in AI capability to interpret the patent language.
-In fact we’ve taken the first step towards building such a tool.
+We hear you; however, it’s possible to create such a tool with advanced AI capability to interpret the patent language.
+We’ve taken the first step towards building such a tool.
 We call it PQAI – Patent Quality Through Artificial Intelligence.

 PQAI is a collaborative initiative that aims to leverage AI to create a tool we just described.
 We envision – “A universal repository of humanity’s entire technical knowledge efficiently accessible to everyone and anyone.”.

-At the moment, PQAI is far from perfect but it’s definitely promising.
+PQAI is far from perfect at the moment, but it’s definitely promising.
 We say that with confidence because of the results that various validation test cases we have run have given us.
-A few months ago, we identified some IPR cases and ran the subject patents through PQAI.
-In some of these cases we observed that PQAI was able to find the prior art cited by the sued party to invalidate the subject patent.
+For example, we identified some IPR cases a few months ago and ran the subject patents through PQAI.
+In some of these cases, we observed that PQAI was able to find the prior art cited by the sued party to invalidate the subject patent.
 We’re sharing one of those cases with you right here:

 Facebook VS Villmer LLC Inc

 The patent that was the subject matter of the litigation bore the number US9618747.
 The patent broadly pertains to head-mounted displays.
 Villmer’s infringement allegations focused on Facebook’s head-mounted virtual reality (VR) devices, the Oculus Go and the Oculus Quest.
-The ’747 Patent was valid, enforceable, and was duly issued in full compliance with
+The ’747 patent was valid, enforceable, and duly issued in full compliance with US law.

 We picked up claim 1 from patent number US9618747 and pasted it in the PQAI query box.
 Here’s a screenshot of one of the prior art that Facebook listed during IPR to have ‘747 invalidated.